gintonicai/documentation/mvp/README.md

 **AI model configuration** is a set of parameters and settings that define the architecture and behaviour of an artificial neural network or other machine model used to solve artificial intelligence problems.

 ## What is fine-tuning?&#x20;

 **Fine-tuning** is the process of adjusting a pre-trained machine learning model to improve its performance on a specific task.
-In fine tuning, a pre-trained model is used as a starting point and its parameters are adjusted to better match the target task data.
+In fine tuning, a pre-trained model is used as a starting point and its parameters are adjusted to better match the target task data

 ## Quick Links